 This bill amends the Managed Care Law to establish new notice requirements for health carriers regarding changes to contracts with participating providers and facilities.
-Specifically, it mandates that health carriers provide a 60-day notice for proposed contract changes, limited to four times a year on specified dates (January 1, April 1, July 1, and October 1).
+Specifically, it mandates that health carriers provide a 60-day notice for proposed contract changes, limited to four times per calendar year on specified dates (January 1, April 1, July 1, and October 1).
 Exceptions to this requirement include mutual agreement to waive the notice, changes mandated by state or federal regulations, or updates due to changes in procedural terminology codes.
-Additionally, health carriers must provide both the original and revised contract documents, highlighting changes through underlining and strikethroughs.
+Additionally, health carriers must provide both the original and revised contract documents, clearly indicating changes through underlining and strikethroughs.

 Statutes affected: Introduced: 420-J:8